 Raised in Incline Village, Nevada, Tim earned his bachelor of arts degree in economics from the University of Nevada, Reno and his juris doctorate from the William S. Boyd School of Law at the University of Nevada, Las Vegas.
 While in law school, Tim served as an extern for District Judge Larry R. Hicks of the United States District Court, District of Nevada.
 Tim also served as a mediator for the Clark County Neighborhood Justice Center and was an articles editor for the Nevada Law Journal.

 After graduating from law school, Tim began practicing law as an associate of the Firm and has since represented clients in a variety of business transactions and commercial disputes.
+He became a Firm partner in 2022.

 Tim enjoys spending time with his family and playing sports.